Skip to contents

 method

-a character scalar specifying the method to use for shortening the predicates.
-It must be one of "letters", "abbrev4", or "abbrev8".
-Default is "letters".
+A character scalar specifying the shortening method.
+Must be one of "letters", "abbrev4", "abbrev8", or "none".
+Defaults to "letters".

 Value

-A character vector of conditions with shortened predicates.
+A character vector of conditions with predicates shortened according to the specified method.

 Details

-Each value in x is a condition formatted as a string, e.g., "{a=1,b=100,c=3}" (see format_condition()).
-The function shortens the predicates in each condition according to the specified method.
-The available methods are:
+Each element of x must be a condition formatted as a string, e.g. "{a=1,b=100,c=3}" (see format_condition()).
+The function then shortens the predicates in each condition based on the selected method:

 Author